autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 ### Next steps

-The simple test described in [Integration test with a single node: component test](#integration-test-with-a-single-node-component-test) can be extended in numerous directions:
+The simple test described in [Integration test with a single node: component test](#integration-test-with-a-single-node-component-test) can be extended in numerous directions, such as testing a node's output.

 #### Testing the output of a node